openthread/wireshark/WiresharkForThread.md

 This will clone the repository from the Thread Group Bitbucket site into a directory called `wireshark`.
 This includes all the patches required for Thread already incorporated into the source files.

 Also, the environment variable setup has been put into a file called `vs2013cfg.bat`.
-You will need to alter this to change where your `WIRESHARK_BASE_DIR` is and possibly the PATH for Cygwin.
+You will need to alter this to change where your `WIRESHARK_BASE_DIR` is and possibly the `WIRESHARK_CYGWIN_INSTALL_PATH` for Cygwin.

+If you do want to attempt to build using `CMake` on Windows, follow [these instructions](https://www.wireshark.org/docs/wsdg_html_chunked/ChSetupWin32.html) to set up the development environment.
+The environment variable setup file in this case is called `vs2013cmcfg.bat`.

 ### Command prompt for building ###